Do You Need an Orthopedics Doctor?

 Though orthopedics is the medical specialty most commonly associated with sports injuries, if you’re having joint or bone pain of any kind, it is likely you will need an orthopedic doctor.
 An orthopedic doctor is often the best choice for conditions such as arthritis, carpal tunnel, rotator cuff tears and ACL tears along with many others.
 Orthopedics professionals are most often relied upon to treat sports injuries simply due to the fact that most common sports injuries involve the bones, joints, and muscles.

 At The Orthopedic Center of St. Louis, the orthopedic doctor to see is Dr. Mark Miller who has been specially trained to treat injuries/disorders/and associated muscles of the knee, shoulder and elbow.
 Dr. Miller relies upon the entire spectrum of orthopedic treatment options for all his patients.
-With the long-term best interest of the patient as the number one priority, he considers everything from physical therapy to medication and surgical interventions before deciding on a proper course of treatment.
+With the long-term best interest of the patient as the number one priority, he considers everything from physical therapy to medication and surgical animations before deciding on a proper course of treatment.
 Dr. Miller is board-certified as a sports medicine orthopedic surgeon in the St. Louis area.

 St. Louis Sports Doctor